OUR CHRISTIAN WITNESS

 It's a challenge, but we are so grateful for the many ways that the Lord has provided!
 And so thankful for our brothers and sisters who have been working hard to help our church adapt to the digital age!

 First, everyone in the church belongs to a Community Group.
-Community Groups have been meeting weekly through the Zoom online platform (and sometimes through FaceTime in a pinch)!
+Community Groups have been meeting weekly through the Zoom online platform!
 These weekly meetings have been a time of exchanging prayer requests and praise reports, praying together, and discussing the daily devotions that the entire church is receiving.
 It's a wonderful time of checking in with one another and being available and spiritually accountable to one another.

-Second, every person is receiving our daily Bible readings via our weekly e-newsletter.
+Second, we are putting effort into growing in daily faith by providing resources in our weekly newsletters.
+Everyone is encouraged to keep reading Scripture daily, using the schedule provided.
 What a blessing that the entire church -from youngest to oldest, no matter the life stage- can take comfort in knowing that we are all being encouraged, stretched, and humbled by the same passages of the Scripture.
 And then we can follow up with a discussion on those same passages during the weekly Community Group meetings!
 In the weekly e-newsletter, there are additional resources like a student daily devotional, podcast, sermons, articles, and parent tips to engage the entire family in growing together.
 By making the daily Bible readings consistent for everyone in the church and by providing these resources to go deeper into those passages, we hope to help each and every person in the church to grow in daily faith and true spiritual accountability to one another.

 Third, Pastor Sim is also taking some of our usual classes online through Zoom.
-Systematics is on Tuesdays 8pm, Younger Youth (K-5th) is on Fridays 3pm, and Older Youth (6th-12th) is on Fridays 4pm.
+Systematics is on Tuesdays 8pm, Younger Youth (K-5th) is on Fridays 4:30pm, and Older Youth (6th-college) is on Fridays 5pm.
+Membership classes are also continuing via Zoom.

 Fourth, you can stay connected through our church's website and social media.
 Visit our blog, check out our Instagram, or listen to the many sermons and Bible studies on our website or our YouTube channel, which includes our VBS slideshow and conference recordings.
 But don't just "feed," think about how you can "exercise"- that is, exercise your gifts!
 There are so many people who might be feeling isolated or anxious.
 There are those who might be going through trials and challenges.
 And there are those who might be feeling like things are just fine but actually are in need of spiritual friendship and accountability.
 Reach out and create opportunities to share the good news of the gospel, even with one another!